 This may be no bad thing.
 Such schemes benefits are far more generous than those found in the private sector and, as they’re government backed, they’re among the most secure of all pensions.

-We often recommend that clients maintain smaller final salary benefits as they provide an excellent source of guaranteed income in retirement.
+We usually recommend that clients maintain final salary benefits as they provide an excellent source of guaranteed income in retirement.
 This can be used to ensure that regular ongoing costs such as food and household bills are always met.

 You can always use any money purchase benefits you may have to plan for tax-free lump sums and the additional income you may need over the course of your retirement.